What is the Supplementary Vote (SV)?

 Who you vote for in an election can be influenced by who the candidates are in your local area.
 While they might belong to a political party, it is likely they’ll have their own...

-The next election takes place 6th May 2021 “The role of a Police and Crime Commissioner (PCC) is to be the voice of the people in policing, and to hold the Chief Constable to...
+“The role of a Police and Crime Commissioner (PCC) is to be the voice of the people in policing, and to hold the Chief Constable to account for how he/she discharges their functions.
+The...

 If you don’t vote you have not shown preference for anyone standing in the election, or any side in a referendum campaign.
 Your vote will not be counted for either side or directly effect the result.